-We obtained an understanding of the legal and regulatory frameworks that are applicable to the council and determined that the most significant are:
+We obtained an understanding of the legal and regulatory frameworks that are applicable to the Council and determined that the most significant are:

-- o Local Government Act 1972, - o Local Government and Housing Act 1989 (England and Wales), - o Local Government Finance Act 1988 (as amended by the Local - Government Finance Act 1992), - o Local Government Act 2003, - o The Local Authorities (Capital Finance and Accounting) (England) Regulations 2003 as amended in 2018 and 2020, - o The Local Audit and Accountability Act 2014, and - o The Accounts and Audit Regulations 2015.
+- Local Government Act 1972, - Local Government and Housing Act 1989 (England and Wales) - Local Government Finance Act 1988 (as amended by the Local Government Finance Act 1992. - Local Government Act 2003, - The Local Authorities (Capital Finance and Accounting) (England) Regulations 2003 as amended in 2018 and 2020. - · The Local Audit and Accountability Act 2014 (as amended), and - The Accounts and Audit Regulations 2015.

-In addition, the council has to comply with laws and regulations in the areas of antibribery and corruption, data protection, employment legislation, tax legislation, general power of competence, procurement and health & safety.
+In addition, the Council has to comply with laws and regulations in the areas of anti-bribery and corruption, data protection, employment Legislation, tax Legislation, general power of competence, procurement and health & safety.

-We understood how Gosport Borough Council is complying with those frameworks by understanding the incentive, opportunities and motives for non-compliance, including inquiring of management, the head of internal audit, those charged with governance and the Monitoring Officer, and obtaining and reading documentation relating to the procedures in place to identify, evaluate and comply with laws and regulations, and whether they are aware of instances of non-compliance.
-We corroborated this through our reading of the council's committee minutes, through enquiry of employees to confirm council policies, and through the inspection of other information.
+We understood how Gosport Borough Council is complying with those frameworks by understanding the incentive, opportunities and motives for non-compliance, including inquiring of management, the head of internal audit, those charged with governance and the monitoring officer, and obtaining and reading documentation relating to the procedures in place to identify, evaluate and comply with laws and regulations, and whether they are aware of instances of non-compliance.
+We corroborated this through our reading of the Council's committee minutes, through enquiry of employees to confirm the Council policies, and through the inspection of other information.
 Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
 Our procedures had a focus on compliance with the accounting framework through obtaining sufficient audit evidence in line with the level of risk identified and with relevant legislation.

-We assessed the susceptibility of the council's financial statements to material misstatement, including how fraud might occur by understanding the potential incentives and pressures for management to manipulate the financial statements, and performed procedures to understand the areas in which this would most likely arise.
+We assessed the susceptibility of the Council's financial statements to material misstatement, including how fraud might occur by understanding the potential incentives and pressures for management to manipulate the financial statements, and performed procedures to understand the areas in which this would most likely arise.
 Based on our risk assessment procedures, we identified inappropriate capitalisation of revenue expenditure and management override of controls to be our fraud risks.

-To address our fraud risk of inappropriate capitalisation of revenue expenditure we tested the council's capitalised expenditure to ensure the capitalisation criteria were properly met and the expenditure was genuine.
+To address our fraud risk of inappropriate capitalisation of revenue expenditure we [tested the Council's capitalised expenditure and revenue expenditure funded from capital under statute (REFCUS) to ensure the capitalisation and classification criteria were properly met and the expenditure was genuine.

-To address the risk of fraud through management override of controls, we tested the appropriateness of journal entries and other adjustments; assessed whether the judgements made in making accounting estimates are indicative of a potential bias; and evaluated the business rationale of any identified significant transactions that were unusual or outside the normal course of business.
+To address our fraud risk of management override of controls, we tested the appropriateness of journal entries and other adjustments; assessed whether the judgements made in making accounting estimates are indicative of a potential bias; and evaluated the business rationale of any identified significant transactions that were unusual or outside the normal course of business.